sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 An object of this class is initialiazed with two parameters.
 These are automatically created and depend on the user's query through the client.

 - **body_json (mandatory)**: This is the json object which is used to create the related `Entity` object.
-- **api_helper (mandatory)**: This is the APIHelper object which contains all the info about the authentication and is used for making API calls.
+- **api_helper (mandatory)**: This is the APIHelper object which contains information about the authentication and is used for making API calls.

 ### get
 The attribute value of the object is returned for the given name.

-- **name (mandatory)**: The attribute name whose value is to be returned.
+- **name (mandatory)**: Refers to the attribute name whose value is to be returned.

 ## Asset
 ---